-During that break, Master Toddy had made some changes to my training, as had I, so I was looking forward to seeing how it would all come together.
+During that break, some changes had been made to my training, so I was looking forward to seeing how it would all come together.
 Thankfully, I wasn’t the only one from the gym who was fighting.
-There was also another guy, Martin, and two of my trainers, Kru Singh and Kru Ar-Thit, who would be fighting on the same card.
+There was also another fighter, and two of my trainers, Kru Singh and Kru Ar-Thit, fighting on the same card.
 It’s much nicer to fight as a team, and also takes a little of the pressure off!

 Just as I got out of the van, I received a text from Lindsey Newhall, who writes a column for Fightland on her experience of training at Kiatphontip in Bangkok.
-She had come to the very same venue with a fighter from her gym and seen my name on the list, which was a happy coincidence.
-She originally got in touch with me online and we met once for dinner, but hadn’t managed to link up again since then, so this killed two birds with one stone.
+She’d come along with a fighter from her gym and seen my name on the list, which was a happy coincidence.
+She originally reached out to me online and we’d met once for dinner, but hadn’t managed to link up again since then.
+So, this killed two birds with one stone.
 I headed straight for the women’s bathroom where a Thai girl immediately locked eyes with me, looked me up and down and smiled.
 I assumed that she was my opponent, and shortly after that, saw her and her friend talking and pointing at me, not so discreetly, which pretty much confirmed my assumption.
 I was relieved to find that I was the ninth fight, so I had some time to relax a little before I had to get myself ready.

 Kru Singh had fought immediately before me, and Kru Ar-Thit was fighting immediately after, so neither of them were able to accompany me to the ring for my own fight.
 Instead, my training partners cornered for me.
 This wasn’t a problem, because I knew that there was no use in stressing about it.
 I had to go into the ring with a clear mind and remain focused on implementing everything that I’d been working on.

-I have another fight scheduled for the 15th of January, so I’m not in a rush to have one before then, but it really does feel great to be back in the game.
+I have another fight scheduled for the 15th of January, so I’m not in a rush to have one before then.
+Still, it really does feel great to be back in the game.
 The best thing about it is that now I have a very clear idea of the areas that I need to work on.
-There are little mistakes that Master Toddy has been pointing out to me constantly in sparring, and although I was aware of them, nothing makes them clearer than seeing myself doing them in a fight and thinking ‘oh yeah, I really do do that’.
+There are little mistakes that my trainers have been pointing out to me constantly in sparring, and although I was aware of them, nothing makes them clearer than seeing myself doing them in a fight and thinking ‘oh yeah, I really do do that’.
 I can really see how those things affected the fight, so I’m excited to get started on those.
 The prospect of being able to use these small revelations to make myself better is an exciting one.